jimmyz/jimmyz.github.io/_posts/2019-05-13-when-you-constantly-put-out-fires.md

 ---
 layout: single
 title: When you constantly put out fires
-excerpt: Sometimes it is better to let the fires burn, create a strategic plan, and to rebuild.
+excerpt: Sometimes it is better to let the fires burn, to create a strategic plan, and to rebuild.
 category: Business
 tags: management programs